 Academic support is provided by the professional writers in The Writing Center, a tutoring service where students can work on writing projects at any stage of the process.

-Full-time NEC undergraduates have cross-registration opportunities at Northeastern University, Tufts University, and schools in the ProArts Consortium (Emerson College, MassArt, Berklee, Boston Architectural College).
+Full-time NEC undergraduates have cross-registration opportunities at Tufts University and schools in the ProArts Consortium (Emerson College, MassArt, Berklee, Boston Architectural College).
 Cross-registration allows NEC students to explore academic areas not offered at NEC (lab sciences, advanced foreign languages, etc.); courses cannot be taken that duplicate NEC offerings.
 Any credits taken through cross-registration apply directly to the BM program at NEC.
 There is typically no additional fee for cross-registration.
 Please note that cross-registration at Tufts for NEC BM students is not the same as enrollment in the five-year Tufts/NEC dual degree program.

 Entrepreneurial Musicianship (EM) at NEC fosters a proactive mindset of that will be your foundation in creating a life in music.
 The EM department provides individualized resources including advising, workshops, internships, fellowships, grants, and gig opportunities to help each student build a creative career.
 In addition, all undergraduates take a required course, The Entrepreneurial Musician, usually in the junior year, to develop a toolkit for professional success.